 For muscle and joint pain related to minor injuries or exercise, you may want to consider CBD topicals like creams and sprays as a supplement to your daily CBD oil dosage.
 While topical CBD solutions can take up to one hour to work, CBD creams can particularly effective for treating localized pain.

 Like chronic pain, anxiety disorders affect many aspects of our daily lives.
 In many patients, anxiety can lead to more serious mental health conditions like depression, post-traumatic stress disorder, and severe cases of obsessive-compulsive disorder.
 CBD may be able to help minimize the effects of anxiety and mood disorders by the way it interacts with serotonin receptors in our bodies.
-Patients report that CBD oil and CBD capsules for generalized anxiety works better as a long term solution, though the short term effects of CBD oil also help with cases of daily stress, social anxiety, and insomnia caused by anxiety.

 Once CBD is absorbed by the body, the effects will be felt for about 4-6 hours.
 After that, the concentration of CBD in the blood begins to drop gradually.
 Most users report CBD stops working after 8 hours.

-While the effects of CBD oil dosage only last a few hours, CBD does not leave our system right away.
-Even when its effects are no longer felt, traces of CBD often stay in our blood, hair and bodily fluids for a couple of days.
+While the effects of the CBD oil dosage only last a few hours, CBD does not leave our system right away.
+Even when its effects are no longer felt, traces of CBD often stay in our blood, hair, and bodily fluids for a couple of days.
 If CBD is taken in small doses, it can remain in our bodies for up to 5 days, while larger doses of CBD can leave traces for up to 10 days.
 Regardless, drug tests do not check for CBD, so users should not have to worry about CBD remaining in their systems.

-The best time to take CBD oil depends mostly on the reason you are taking CBD and type of CBD product you are using.
-For instance, if you are using CBD capsules for insomnia, you should take them an hour before bed, taking into consideration ingestible CBD can take up to one hour to kick in.
+The best time to take CBD oil depends mostly on the reason you are taking CBD and the type of CBD product you are using.
+For instance, if you are using CBD capsules for insomnia, you should take them an hour before bed, taking into consideration indigestible CBD can take up to one hour to kick in.
 Many experienced CBD users, however, recommend that beginners experiment with doses and times for the first few days until they achieve their desired results.